ethanstoner/ethanstoner/README.md

 I'm a passionate developer focused on building innovative solutions and exploring cutting-edge technologies.
 Currently enrolled in a computer science mentorship program with Cisco professionals, where I'm learning to create monetizable projects, process subscriptions, and analyze profitability—focusing on passion-driven work with strategic business guidance.

+## Automation Philosophy

+I believe in automating everything—if a task is repetitive, tedious, or time-consuming, it deserves to be automated.
+Automation isn't just about saving time; it's about eliminating human error, ensuring consistency, and freeing up mental energy for more creative and impactful work.
+Whether it's a simple script to organize files or a complex system to streamline entire workflows, I find joy in building solutions that make life easier.

+> *"Why spend 6 minutes doing something when you can spend 6 hours trying to automate it?"*

 ## Rapid Fire

 - **I'm currently working on:** Building monetizable projects through the Cisco mentorship program and developing automation tools